EasyRL4Rec: An Easy-to-use Library for Reinforcement Learning Based Recommender Systems: Related work

 As far as we know, there are few frameworks or libraries that directly address RL-based RSs.
 However, some high-quality libraries exist for Multi-Armed Bandit (MAB) algorithms~\cite{UCB-auer2002finite, Egreedy-tokic2010adaptive, ThompsonSampling-chapelle2011empirical, LinUCB-li2010contextual} with interactive training environments\footnote{In Table~\ref{tab:existing_resources}, MAB algorithms is not classified as RL policies, within the scope of deep reinforcement learning.}.
 BEARS~\cite{barraza2018bears} serves as an evaluation framework that facilitates easy testing of bandit-based RS solutions and supports reproducible offline assessments.
 MABWiser~\cite{strong2019mabwiser} is a parallelizable library that supports traditional MAB solutions and Contextual Bandits.
 Open Bandit Pipeline (OBP)~\cite{saito2020obp} focuses on off-policy evaluation (OPE) and provides a streamlined and standardized library for implementing batch bandit algorithms and OPE. iRec~\cite{silva2022irec} proposes an interactive recommender systems framework that also caters to multi-armed bandits models.

-It is worth noting that these libraries primarily serve bandit-based RSs and do not incorporate RL policies.
-Moreover, some well-established libraries designed for classic RL scenarios(e.g. rllib~\cite{liang2018rllib}, tianshou~\cite{tianshou}) cannot be directly applied to recommendations due to the lack of recommendation environment construction, state modeling, and so on.
+These libraries primarily serve bandit-based RSs and do not incorporate RL policies.
+Moreover, some well-established libraries designed for classic RL scenarios(e.g. rllib~\cite{liang2018rllib}, tianshou~\cite{tianshou}) cannot be directly applied to recommendations due to the lack of recommendation environment construction and state modeling.